 - Film 450 American Film Genres (3 units) (genre theory)

 - Any 400- or 500-level course in film or electronic media theory

 Certificate students also have two electives (6 units) that may be taken at the 400 or 500 level and developed in an advising plan, subject to approval of the Film and Media Studies adviser and of the director of graduate studies of the student's home unit.

 Two Electives (6 units):

 Each 3-unit elective course in Film and Media Studies must be at the 400 level or higher.

 A student may choose to take one Independent Study of 3 units (Film 500) with a Film and Media Studies faculty member as an elective.
-This study should relate to a specialized topic mutually agreed upon by the student, his or her Film and Media Studies adviser, and the Chair of the Graduate Certificate Program.
+This study should relate to a specialized topic mutually agreed upon by the student, their Film and Media Studies adviser, and the chair of the graduate certificate program.
 Although students are expected to benefit from elective courses offered by Film and Media Studies core and affiliated faculty, they may take other film-related courses as may be offered by other departments and by faculty not affiliated with Film and Media Studies.
-To be included in the graduate certificate course work, classes that fall within this category require approval by the student's adviser in Film and Media Studies and her or his home unit's Director of Graduate Studies.
+To be included in the graduate certificate courses, classes that fall within this category require approval by the student's adviser in Film and Media Studies and their home unit's director of graduate studies (DGS).

 Course of Study

 Students must fulfill the basic requirements for the AM degree as set forth in this Graduate School catalog.
 In addition, AM candidates must take the course of study described below that consists of 36 units of credit and a comprehensive examination.